LawnchairLauncher/lawnicons/README.md

 </div>

 ### Development
-You can help with issues.
-Please refer to our guidelines.
+You can help with issues, please refer to our guidelines.
 As a thank you, you can probably get a priority icon request (write us in Discord before you help).
 Also, if your app needs an icon in Lawnicons, you can create an issue.

 [Support my app](https://github.com/LawnchairLauncher/lawnicons/issues/new?template=support_my_app.yml)